-As a result, and in order to alleviate the reported inadequacy at the intersection of Silver Hill Road and Suitland Road, staff concurs with the provision of a neighborhood circulator bus service that will travel to and from the subject site and stops at major multifamily residential neighborhoods along Silver Hill Road south of Pennsylvania Avenue (MD 4), and Suitland High school en-route to Suitland Metro Station.
-This service at minimum should consists of two 30 person-capacity mini buses with service frequency of no more than 15 minutes in each direction to and from the Suitland Metro Station and the subject site over an eight hour period per day (three hours during the AM peak period, three hours during the PM peak period, and two midday hours of 11:30 AM to 1:30 PM).
+As a result, and in order to alleviate the reported inadequacy at the intersection of Silver Hill Road and Suitland Road, the provision of a neighborhood circulator bus service that will travel to and from the subject site and stops at major multifamily residential neighborhoods along Silver Hill Road south of Pennsylvania Avenue (MD 4), en-route to Suitland Metro Station will be provided.
+This service at minimum should consists of two 30 person-capacity mini buses with service frequency of no more than 15 minutes in each direction to and from the Suitland Metro Station and the subject site over a six hour period per day (three hours during the AM peak period, three hours during the PM peak period).

-Upon review of the applicant's traffic study, staff agrees with its overall conclusion regarding the road system being able to accommodate the proposed development.
-While the DPW&T, and SHA are also in general agreement with the study's conclusions, in their referral letters to staff several additional comments are cited related to the traffic impact associated with the northern parcel, and therefore, are not relevant to the required adequacy finding for this application.
+Upon review of the applicant's traffic study, the road system is able to accommodate the proposed development.
+While the DPW&T, and SHA are also in general agreement with the study's conclusions, in their referral letters, several additional comments are cited related to the traffic impact associated with the northern parcel, which is not a part of the subject application, and therefore, are not relevant to the required adequacy finding for this application.